awonline-net/spring-cloud-config-server-example/README.md

 Spring Cloud Config Server example

-Change the location of configuration file (client.properties).
-The file is located in config/client.properties
+Change the location of configuration file (config/client.properties) in application.properties of the cloud-config project.

 Run the Comment service (default at port 8001).
 Check the service by calling a GET request: http://localhost:8001/message